digital-wellbeing/timetrends/docs/01-MTF.md

 After merging the files, there are some leftover things we still have to do
 * Variables with the labels 'SAT LIFE AS WHL' and 'CMP SATFD' are actually the same variable and they should be merged;
+* The same goes for variables named 'WEB FACEBK' and 'MYSPC';

 ```r